Updated: April 2026

 How much should I spend on repairs before listing my home in Ontario?

-A useful starting benchmark is 1% to 2% of your expected listing price, allocated entirely to functional repairs and high-ROI cosmetic work.
-On a $900,000 GTA home that is $9,000 to $18,000, which is more than enough to address deferred maintenance, paint the interior, refresh the bathrooms, and improve curb appeal without touching anything that requires permits or structural change.
-Direct this budget based on a pre-listing walk-through with your Realtor®, not a general checklist, because every home has different priorities.
+A useful benchmark is 1% to 2% of your expected listing price, directed entirely at functional repairs and high-ROI cosmetic work.
+On a $900,000 GTA home, that is $9,000 to $18,000.
+It is enough to address deferred maintenance, repaint the interior, refresh the bathrooms, and improve curb appeal without anything requiring permits or structural change.
+Direct this budget based on a walk-through with your Realtor®, not a generic checklist, because every home has different priorities.

 Do I need to disclose problems if I fix them before listing in Ontario?

-In Ontario, sellers are required to disclose known material latent defects, which are problems not visible on a reasonable inspection that affect the property’s value, safety, or habitability.
-If you repair a known defect before listing, you should still disclose the history of the defect and what was done to address it.
-Concealing a known material latent defect exposes you to legal liability after closing, even if the issue was physically repaired.
-Your real estate lawyer and Realtor® can help you understand what needs to be disclosed and how to present it.
+In Ontario, sellers must disclose known material latent defects: hidden problems affecting the property’s value, safety, or habitability that a buyer wouldn’t find on a reasonable inspection.
+Repairing a known defect before listing does not eliminate the disclosure obligation.
+You should still disclose the history of the issue and what was done to address it.
+Concealing a known material latent defect exposes you to legal liability after closing.
+Your Realtor® and real estate lawyer can advise on what needs to be disclosed and how to document repairs properly.

-Should I repaint before listing if the colours are dated but not damaged?
+Should I repaint before listing if the colours are just dated?

 Yes, almost always.
-Fresh neutral paint is consistently one of the highest-ROI items on any list of what to fix before listing your home in Ontario.
-Dated colours, including deep feature walls, bold accent tones, or very dark rooms, read on listing photos as smaller and less appealing than a neutral palette.
-Buyers looking on a screen make split-second decisions about whether to book a showing.
-Neutral paint dramatically improves how a home reads online and in person and signals maintenance in a way no other single cosmetic improvement does.
+Fresh neutral paint is consistently among the highest-ROI items on any list of what to fix before listing.
+Dated colours, deep feature walls, and dark accent tones read as smaller and less appealing in listing photos than a soft neutral palette.
+Buyers make split-second decisions about whether to book a showing based on what they see on a screen.
+Neutral paint dramatically improves how a home reads online and signals maintenance in a way no other single cosmetic item does.

 Keith & Françoise Real Estate Team